Last Updated on May 27, 2023 by Robert A. Foreman

 Another one from Head but this is not the extremely soft one.
 The prestige pro overgrip is more targeted at people who are thinking of having their first go with tennis overgrips.
 It may not have all the magical features as the professional ones, but it is a good one for first-timers.

-It comes in black color.
-Most of the overgrips with this price range does a horrible job of getting back with moisture.
+It comes in black.
+Most of the overgrips in this price range do a horrible job of getting back with moisture.
 As soon as your hand starts to sweat, the grip gets slippery.

 But this overgrip has elastomer in its material that helps to absorb the extra moisture your palm is producing.
 The grip also has long-lasting durability.

-Consideration when choosing the best tennis racket grip for sweaty hands buying guide
+Consideration when choosing the Best Tennis overgrip for sweaty hands

 Sweat absorption: